 This information will teach you how to collect stool samples at home for your fecal occult blood test (FOBT).

-A FOBT is a lab test used to check your stool (feces) for blood that can't be seen just by looking at it.
-There are many reasons you may have blood in your stool; your doctor or nurse will tell you why you are having the test.
+A FOBT is a lab test used to check your stool (feces) for occult blood.
+Occult blood is blood that can’t be seen just by looking at the stool sample.
+There are many reasons you may have blood in your stool.
+Your doctor or nurse will tell you why you are having the test.

 Preparing for Your FOBT